arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 $ git add jupiter.txt mercury.txt
 ```

 This tells Git to track both `jupiter.txt` and `mercury.txt`, and is the same as first adding one, and then using `git add` again to add the other.
-You can add as many files as you want in a single like by simply typing their names one after another, separated by a space.
+You can add as many files as you want in a single line by simply typing their names one after another, separated by a space.

-Now we can record them with a single commit:
+Now he can record them with a single commit:

 ```
 $ git commit -m "Start files on Jupiter and Mercury."
 ```

-You can use `git status` to check that both files have now been recorded!
+If you have been following along with Dracula, use `git status` to check that both files have now been recorded!

 ### How often should you `commit`?